johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/ExtAuthz-AuthzCustom/readme.md

 1. Comparing with ext-authz envoyfilter, it can support ext-authz flow conditionally, enable/disable for a specific route based on path/host/IP/etc.

-2. This feature is similar or even based on ext-authz envoyfilter.
+2. This feature is similar with ext-authz envoyfilter, also based in ext-authz envoyfilter.
 But more convenience.

 3. The main configuration is in istio configmap, like below
    ```